15 Beautiful Japanese Words That Don’t Exist in English

 Instead, we’d like to introduce you to a collection of beautiful Japanese words that we love, and you’re sure to enjoy too.

-Add these beautiful words to your vocabulary, use them in everyday conversation or simply keep them close to your heart as a reminder of the beauty of the Japanese language.
+Add these beautiful words to your vocabulary or simply keep them close to your heart as a reminder of the beauty of the Japanese language.

 Definition: A word that sounds sweet and pleasant to the ear.

 Ironically, our first beautiful Japanese word on this list can be used to describe beautiful Japanese words.

 This expression is often used when someone says a word that’s audibly beautiful, but sometimes couples will use it when one of them compliments the other.

 My name is Sunshine.

 How pleasant to the ear!